 Since Predibase manages GPUs, we can simply work in a Jupyter notebook (or in a notebook in the free Google Colab tier with just the CPU runtime).
 With our experience having just fine-tuned Zephyr-7B-Beta on GSHV with Ludwig, fine-tuning with Predibase will be intuitive.

-Upon signing up for Predibase (there is a two-week free trial!), installing the Predibase SDK, and getting the API token (please see the Quick Start Guide for details), we initialize the client:
+Upon signing up for Predibase (there is a $25 in credits for a trial!), installing the Predibase SDK, and getting the API token (please see the Quick Start Guide for details), we initialize the client:

 from predibase import PredibaseClient